 Thorough quality standards throughout the manufacturing process

-Because we make the glass units in house (other manufacturers buy their glass units in) we have total control of our product quality and design more features in to our glass, with unit seals 80% deeper than anyone else in the industry.
-The deeper the seal, the longer the unit life and our units have a life expectancy of 30 years.
+We make our glass units in house (other manufacturers buy in theirs) so we have total control of our product quality and can design more features into our glass.
+For example, our unit seals 80% deeper than anyone else in the industry.
+The deeper the seal, the longer the unit life and ours have a life expectancy of 30 years.
 Our popular flat rooflights products feature a Tri-seal system that seals the glass three times:

 Energy is the name given to our standard glass.

 Glazing comprises two or three panes of 4mm or 6mm toughened safety glass.
-Each pane is separated by a argon-filled cavity and a foam spacer.
+Each pane is separated by a argon/krypton filled cavity and a foam spacer.
 This structure is designed to provide exceptional insulation, reducing heat loss from your property and keeping your heating bills down.

 Solar Performance is recommended if your property is south or west-facing and catches heat from the sun during the hottest parts of the day.
-Glare from the sun can be reduced with the addition of a blue or bronze tint, or by installing a blackout blind.
+Glare from the sun can be reduced by installing a blackout blind.

 Home security is a widespread concern these days.
 For homeowners, this means making potential entry points, such as bi-fold doors and rooflights, as secure as possible.
 All our glazing features toughened glass as standard and our bi-fold doors are security tested to PAS 24.
 This can be made even more secure by using laminated toughened glass.

 Unlike standard glass, laminated glass does not shatter on impact.
-This is because its plastic interlayer keeps the sheet in one piece.
+We use a plastic interlayer to keep the sheet in one piece.

-Passive house is the ultimate energy efficiency status.
-It was originated in Germany during the late 80s and early 90s.
+Passive House is the ultimate energy efficiency status.
+It originated in Germany during the late 80s and early 90s.
 The concept involves maximising the energy efficiency of a property by reducing its ecological footprint.
-The result is an ultra-low-energy building that requires little energy for space heating or cooling.
+The result is an ultra-low-energy building that requires very little energy for space heating or cooling.